Flag: Civil flags

 A civil flag is a version of the national flag that is flown by civilians on non-government installations or craft.
 The use of civil flags was more common in the past, in order to denote buildings or ships that were not crewed by the military.
-In some countries the civil flag is the same as the war flag or state flag, but without the coat of arms, such as in the case of Spain, and in others it's an alteration of the war flag.
+In some countries the civil flag is the same as the war flag or state flag, but without the coat of arms, such as in the case of Spain, and in others it is an alteration of the war flag.

 War flags

-Several countries, including the British Army and the Royal Navy (White Ensign) of the United Kingdom (Great Britain) and the Soviet Union have had unique flags flown by their armed forces separately, rather than the national flag.
+Several countries, including the Royal Air Force, British Army and the Royal Navy (White Ensign) of the United Kingdom and the Soviet Union have had unique flags flown by their armed forces separately, rather than the national flag.

 Other countries' armed forces (such as those of the United States or Switzerland) use their standard national flag; in addition, the U.S. has alongside flags and seals designed from long tradition for each of its six uniformed military services/military sub-departments in the Department of Defense and the Department of Homeland Security.
 The Philippines' armed forces may use their standard national flag, but during times of war the flag is turned upside down.
 Bulgaria's flag is also turned upside down during times of war.
 These are also considered war flags, though the terminology only applies to the flag's military usage.

 Large versions of the war flag flown on the warships of countries' navies are known as battle ensigns.
 In addition, besides flying the national standard or a military services' emblem flag at a military fort, base, station or post and at sea at the stern (rear) or main top mast of a warship, a Naval Jack flag and other maritime flags, pennants and emblems are flown at the bow (front).
 In times of war waving a white flag is a banner of truce, talks/negotiations or surrender.

 Four distinctive African flags currently in the collection of the National Maritime Museum in Britain were flown in action by Itsekiri ships under the control of Nana Olomu during the conflict in the late 19th century.
 One is the flag generally known as the Benin Empire flag and one is referred to as Nana Olomu's flag.

 International flags

-Among international flags are the United Nations, Olympic, NATO and Paralympic flags.
+Among international flags are the United Nations, Europe, Olympic, NATO and Paralympic flags.